 Showing compassion and patience are strengths of those who choose occupational therapy for a career.
 You will assist patients to develop, recover and improve skills for daily living.

 As an occupational therapy assistant (OTA), you will work under the direction and supervision of an occupational therapist in a variety of settings and situations from adults recovering from a stroke, to children and young adults with developmental disabilities.
-The patients and their needs are widely varied and each day holds new, rewarding challenges.
+Patients and their needs are widely varied and each day holds new, rewarding challenges.

 The San Jacinto College occupational therapy assistant program:

 - Includes three Level I fieldwork experiences over the span of three semesters in the areas of pediatrics, mental health and physical disabilities.
 In the final semester, students complete Level II fieldwork which consists of two 8-week rotations in pediatrics or physical disability areas.